libretro/mupen64plus-libretro-nx/README.md

 It is also the successor of the old Mupen64Plus libretro core.

-> You can *always* rely on it to  give you a excellent Majora's Mask experience.
+> You can *always* rely on it to give you an excellent Majora's Mask experience.
 Seriously.

 #### How is this different from any N64 libretro-core, ever?